tylerneylon/msgbox/readme.md

 The other way to link with `msgbox` is to run `make` in the root of the `msgbox` repo, which will produce `out/libmsgbox.a`.
 This file can be linked with your code.

+On windows, you must also link with `ws2_32.lib` or the corresponding dll.

 Example of building and using: